 - Check out How to do Laundry while Traveling.
 There are some excellent tips and tricks, but like anything else, choose what works for you.
 For example, the author suggests you not pack a travel clothesline.
 Mine is packed for every trip.
 It’s lightweight and doesn’t require clothespins.
 The hooks at both ends are more serviceable than suction cups.
 They loop back into the braid, expanding your options for setting up the line.
 My favourite is the Go Travel Pegless Washing Line, with the suction cups left at home.

 Develop a set of principles to guide your clothing choices.
-For example, a few of mine are comfort over fashion, quality over quantity, and respecting cultural norms.
+For example, a few of mine are comfort over fashion, quality over quantity, and respect cultural norms.
 Here are some others to consider:

 Love everything you pack.
 A limited wardrobe means wearing items over and over, and feeling comfortable and confident doing so.
 Choosing clothing and shoes can be the most challenging part of packing.
 Assembling a “travel wardrobe” of tried-and-true pieces and setting it aside for travel makes the task easier.
 It’s also liberating.
 It means less focus on what to wear, and more on experiencing the joys of travel.